Rachid Hanna, PhD

 3. Tephritid fruit flies

-- Diversity and distribution and abundance of tephritid fruit flies infesting tree and vegetable fruits (e.g., mango, guava, citrus, cucurbits, eggplants, tomato, and various other fruit-bearing plant species).
+- Diversity and distribution and abundance of tephritid fruit flies infesting mango, guava, citrus, cucurbits, eggplants, tomato, and various other fruit-bearing plant species.

 - Identification of most appropriate food baits and lures for monitoring the diversity and dynamics of tephritids.

-- Distribution, infestation, and host range of the exotic tephritid Bactrocera invadens, and development of IPM approaches for its management.
+- Distribution, infestations and host range of the exotic tephritid Bactrocera invadens, and development of IPM approaches for its management.

-- Extension and farmer training in fruit fly identification, monitoring, and management.
+- Extention and farmer training in fruit fly identification, monitoring and management.

 4. Vegetable IPM

-- Aphid IPM based on biological control, entomopathogens, and soft pesticides.
+- Aphid IPM based on host-plant resistance, biological control, entomopathogens and soft pesticides.

 - Extension and farmer training in aphid management.

-- Temperature effects on life history and modeling and validation of distribution and abundance of several key pests and their natural enemies on key crops.
+- Temperature effects on life history, modelling and validation of distribution and abundance of several key pests and their natural enemies on key crops.

-- Monitoring and forecasting climate change effects on key pests of cassava and plantain.
+- Monitoring and forecasting climate change effects on key pests of cassava, plantains, and fruit crops.

-- Compilation of evidence that shows how developing countries can adopt strategies for high-carbon storing land-uses to reduce global emission and benefit local people.
+- Compilation of evidence of how to adopt strategies for high-carbon storing land-uses to reduce global emission and benefit local people—with linkage to REDD+;

 1. Soil and Plant Analysis Laboratory